ajrowland/ocm-export/README.md

 Create a file with the same content type name (but all lowercase) in the /src/transformers folders.

-This must have a default export.
+This must have a default export, passing in the item to be transformed.
 For example (src/transformers/article-example.ts):

 ```
-export default {
+export default (originalItem) => {
-  title: "fields.page_title",
+  title: originalItem.fields.page_title,
 };
 ```